daniiarkhodzhaev-at/lab6/README.md

 # Balls

-This is catch the ball game
+This is catch the ball game. `mydraw.py` is a python linker for C library.

 # Build